kenneth-wang/fastpages/about.md

 ---
-layout: page_no_title
+layout: post_no_title
-title: My title
+title: About me
 permalink: /about/
 ---